COMP0016-GROUP13/CareQualityDashboard/ARCHITECTURE.md

 # Architecture

+> NOTE: Packages and database names with `care_quality_dashboard` are from the first iteration of the project and future iterations found it unnesaarry to change the name

 The Care Quality Dashboard is a Next.js application.
 The following is a system architecture diagram showing a high-level overview of the various parts and how they are connected together:

 ![System Architecture Diagram](./docs/system-architecture.png)